 "High Mountain Tea" only applies to the Taiwan oolongs grown at 3280 feet and higher on the mountain ranges of Shan Lin Xi, Ali Shan, and Lishan.
-This one was grown on Ali Shan which was just developed as a tea growing region in the past decade, but overlooks forests that are 1000's of years old.
-At this altitude, the mountains are covered in mist in the mornings and evenings, so the tea bushes have a low exposure of the sun's rays which produces a sweet flavor.
+This one was grown on Ali Shan which was just developed as a tea growing region in the past decade, but overlooks forests that are thousands of years old.
+At this altitude, the mountains are covered in mist in the mornings and evenings, so the tea bushes have a low exposure of the sun's rays, which produces a sweet flavor.

 The tea is a stem with a bud and leaves which unfold when steeped during successive infusions.

-This is particularly enjoyable if you use a clear french press or teapot so you can watch the process.
+This is particularly enjoyable if you use a clear French press or teapot so you can watch the process.

 Tasting Notes: Silky Smooth, Rich Body, Sweet and Creamy